multisynq/m4u-package/readme.md

 Create a new scene _(note: a scene's name is used in our package to tie the scene to its assets and other build aspects; these features have not yet been tested with names containing white space, punctuation etc)_

-From the `Croquet Multiplayer` package's `Prefabs` folder drag a `CroquetBridge` object to your scene.
+From the `Croquet Multiplayer` package's `Prefabs` folder drag a `Mq_Bridge` object to your scene.
 Configure the bridge object as follows:

-Associate the **App Properties** field with the `CroquetSettings` object that you created in the last step.
+Associate the **App Properties** field with the `Mq_Settings` object that you created in the last step.

 Set the **App Name** to the `your_app_name` part of the path, illustrated above, to the directory holding the JavaScript source that belongs with this scene.
-For example, a name `myGame` would connect this scene to the code inside `Assets/CroquetJS/myGame`.
+For example, a name `myGame` would connect this scene to the code inside `Assets/MultisynqJS/myGame`.

 ### Create Your App's JavaScript Code and Unity-side Entities